Ilyos Zeytulayev: Reggina and various loans

-After graduating from the U20 team in June, along with Viktor Budyanskiy, they were unable to register as a Juve players.
+After graduating from the U20 team in June, along with Viktor Budyanskiy, they were unable to register both as Juve players.
 At first, FIGC declared that their remaining 2-year contracts did not fulfill the regulations and voided them.
 The FIGC declared that they had been on youth contracts which could only run for a maximum of 3 years.
 In addition, a non-EU player at that time could not sign a contract extension.
-Thus they were released.
-However, after an appeal, the appeal community stated that a foreigner could sign a professional contract regardless his age, and FIGC regulations only protected domestic youth products who can only sign a contract for more than 3 years after the age of 18.
+Thus, they were released.
+However, after an appeal, the appeal community stated that a foreigner could sign a professional contract regardless of his age, and FIGC regulations only protected domestic youth products who can only sign a contract for more than three years after the age of 18.
 They were transferred to Reggina for €1K to co-own the players in January 2005, He played in his first Serie A match on 19 March 2005, coming on as a substitute for Marco Borriello in the 75th minutes against his first club Juve.
 The match ended in a 0–1 loss.
 In June 2005, Juventus bought back Budyanskiy for €0.5K, while Reggina signed Zeytulayev permanently for the same price.

-After not playing in the 2005–06 Serie A, in January 2006 he was loaned out to Serie B side Crotone.
+After not playing in the 2005–06 Serie A, in January 2006, he was loaned out to Serie B side Crotone.
 In 2006–07 season, he was loaned out again, this time to Genoa and Vicenza of Serie B (as an exchange with Ivan Castiglia).

 Lega Pro Prima Divisione

 In July 2007, he left for Verona of Serie C1.
 But after a poor season, he left for Pescara on a free transfer.
 There, he became a regular member of the team.
 In August 2009, he signed a 3-year contract with Lanciano as a free agent.
-In his first season, he only made 14 league appearances, but in 2010–11 season, he started a successive 5 league games for the team, as one of the strikers in a 4-3-3 formation, along with Luís Gabriel Sacilotto to partner with Umberto Improta or Francesco Di Gennaro.
+In his first season, he only made 14 league appearances, but in 2010–11 season, he started a successive five league games for the team, as one of the strikers in a 4-3-3 formation, along with Luís Gabriel Sacilotto to partner with Umberto Improta or Francesco Di Gennaro.

 Late career

-In January 2014 Zeytulayev was signed by Torino F.C.
-However, the signing was aiming solely to exploit the mechanism of the non-EU signing of the league.
+In January 2014, Zeytulayev was signed by Torino.
+However, the signing was aimed solely at exploiting the mechanism of the non-EU signing of the league.
 On 4 February 2014 Zeytulayev joined Croatian club HNK Gorica in a temporary deal.
 In the same window Torino signed Marko Vešović from Serbia.

 In 2015 he moved back to Italy, joining Eccellenza amateurs Cupello, also becoming a youth coach for the team.